 Initially, only a handful of accent colors were available, but in the stable release, Google added more accent colors namely Cinnamon, Ocean, Space, and Orchid.

 Android 10 has reworked the way you interact with your device by introducing full-screen navigational gestures, which also, for the first time ever, gets rid of the back button.
 Swipe up from the bottom of your screen to go Home, while a swipe from either edge (right or left) will lead you back to the previous page.
 To access the recent apps menu, swipe up from the bottom of your screen and hold before releasing.

 Android 10 also gives you the option of going back to the good old days by choosing 3-button navigation(Home, Back, and Recents).

 Back sensitivity is adjustable

-Yes, Google lets you perform the back gesture by either side of the screen.
-But in order to avoid conflict with traditional navigation using the edges, like swiping from ope tab to the other in the Play Store, or opening slide-in menu, it allows you to adjust the sensitivity of the Back gesture.
+In order to avoid conflict with traditional navigation using the edges, like swiping from one tab to the other in the Play Store, or opening slide-in menu, it allows you to adjust the sensitivity of the Back gesture.

 Swipe across the bottom bar to switch apps easily!

 Yes, this is as simple as that!
 If you are a multi-tasker this will help you more than split-screen multi-window even.